zhelenskiy/Kotcell/README.md

 #### Highly wanted:
 * Static typing

-  Type-safety is a garantee that everything will continue working even if conditional branch in some formula would be changed because of some data changing.
+  Type-safety is a guarantee that everything will continue working even if conditional branch in some formula would be changed because of some data changing.

-#### Wanted, but not nessecary:
+#### Wanted, but not necessary:
 * High speed

   **Excel** computations are slow so high speed would be a good bonus.